heaven/hubspot-mailer/README.md

 ### contact_properties

-A JSON array of contact property values.
 Each property will get set on the contact record and will be visible in the template under {{ contact.NAME }}.

 ### custom_properties

-A JSON array of property values.
 Each property will be visible in the template under {{ custom.NAME }}.

 ## Testing